zlaski/loudgain/README.md

     REPLAYGAIN_TRACK_GAIN -7.02 dB
     ```

-3. For the seemingly unavoidable cases where you _do_ indeed need lowercase ReplayGain tags in MP3 ID3v2 or MP4/M4A tags, I introduced a new option `-L` (`--lowercase`) that will _force_ writing the lowercase variant (but _only_ in MP3 ID3v2 and MP4/M4A; FLAC and Ogg Vorbis will still get standard uppercase tags):
+3. For the seemingly unavoidable cases where you _do_ indeed need lowercase ReplayGain tags in MP3 ID3v2, MP4/M4A or ASF/WMA tags, I introduced a new option `-L` (`--lowercase`) that will _force_ writing the lowercase variant (but _only_ in MP3 ID3v2, MP4/M4A and ASF/WMA; FLAC and Ogg Vorbis will still get standard uppercase tags):
     ```
     replaygain_track_gain -7.02 dB
     ```

+4. There’s only one way to get rid of the problem: **File _bug reports_ for any player you use that doesn’t handle ReplayGain tags at all or in a case-sensitive manner!** (Not here, but on the player’s bug tracker sites or forums.)
+If a player respects ReplayGain tags at all, **it should do so in a _case-insensitive_ manner, for as many file types as possible!**

 ### Tags written (and/or deleted)